 Tell me about your mix you recorded?
 Is this a direct reflection of your performance at Derelicht?

 I spent a day going through all my tunes with the Derelicht artwork in the background of my screen, so that I’d remember what environment I’ll be playing in.
 My mix walks the fine lines of breaks, house and techno.
-The Plaid track at the end is a personal favorite of mine and it’s a tough track to place in a mix.ThermalBearLast Night On EarthHouseTechnoDerelicht
+The Plaid track at the end is a personal favourite of mine and it’s a tough track to place in a mix.ThermalBearLast Night On EarthHouseTechnoDerelicht